biovino1/PfamPlayground/README.md

 on par with anchor searching and over 100x faster.
 To improve accuracy, we can concatenate the transformed average embeddings from multiple layers of the encoder to produce a more informative representation of the family.

-Embeddings from layer 17 of ESM2-t36-3B with DCT dimensions of 8x80 were found to produce the most accurate search results yet.
-We have tried concatenating embeddings from multiple layers, but this has not produced any more accurate search results.
-It has been found that most of the families missed during searches have a below average number of sequences in the Pfam-A.seed database, or have on average shorter sequences.
-This leads to representations that are not as informative as those for families with more sequences or longer sequences.
+Embeddings from layer 17 of ESM2-t36-3B with DCT dimensions of 8x75 were found to produce the most accurate search results yet, around 80%.
+We have tried concatenating embeddings from multiple layers, as each layer captures different information about the sequence, however this led to a decrease in accuracy relative to using only layer 17.

+It has been noticed that most of the families missed during searches have a below average number of sequences in the Pfam-A.seed database, or have on average shorter sequences.
+This could lead to DCT representations that are not as informative as those for families with more/longer sequences.

 To remedy this we can take a higher sample of sequences from the Pfam-A.full database.
-Although they are not aligned, we can embed each sequence, find the DCT, and then average the DCTs, as opposed to averaging the consensus embedding where consensus positions were determined from the alignment.
+Although these sequences are not aligned, we can embed each sequence, find it's DCT, and then average all DCTs in a family, as opposed to averaging the consensus embedding where consensus positions were determined from the alignment.
 Earlier experiments found that the method of averaging does not significantly change search results when the number of sequences per family remains the same.
-By adding more sequences, perhaps the average embedding will be improved.
+Searching against these reinforced DCT's gave us an accuracy of around 87%, a decent improvement.
+However, because we are searching with sequences from the Pfam-A.full database, it is possible that a query sequence has been included in the average DCT for its family and is inflating the accuracy.

+We have been using the Manhattan distance to compare DCT's.
+We noticed that the distribution of distances between a query sequence and the average DCT for its family is often times much different than the distribution of distances between a query sequence and all other DCT's.
+This can help us decide if a search result is a true positive or not.